-But what do short attention spans have to do with customer-centric marketing?
+But what do short attention spans have to do with a customer-centric marketing strategy?
 That’s by using the power of the five-second test.

 The thought behind this test is that, by giving yourself five seconds, you basically see what a customer does when visiting your website.
 It’s a great way to cut to the chase with your landing pages, blog posts, and social media content.

 Now, let’s dig a little deeper into the last strategy I mentioned (the five-second rule).
 We’re going way deeper.

 It’s time to take a closer look at everything a customer sees.
 Whitepapers?
 Yes.
 Archived marketing emails?
 Yup.
 You get the idea.